-- Within the Group, there are organizational structures in place for each operating unit with clearly defined responsibilities and levels of authority.
+- Within the Group, there are organisational structures in place for each operating unit with clearly defined responsibilities and levels of authority.
 Management of each operating unit has clear responsibilities for identifying risks and the overall Group's business as a whole.
-They are also responsible for instituting adequate procedures and internal controls to mitigate and monitor such risks on an ongoing basis. - Operating policies and procedures that serve as a general management guide for daily operations.
+They are also responsible for instituting adequate procedures and internal controls to mitigate and monitor such risks on an ongoing basis. - Limits of Authority are established within the Group to provide a functional framework of authority in approving revenue, operating expenses and capital expenditure. - Operating policies and procedures that serve as a general management guide for daily operations.
 These policies and procedures are reviewed on a regularly basis to reflect changing risks or to resolve any operational deficiencies.
-It is also to promote efficiency and accountability for the Group. - As part of the performance monitoring process, management information in the form of forecasts and quarterly management accounts and reports are provided to the Board for review and approval. - The Audit Committee reviews the quarterly and annual financial statements and results announcements and recommended to the Board for approval. - Regular meetings are held to discuss on the overall Group and operating subsidiaries' operational matters and to resolve key operational, financial, human resource and other related issues. - Regular internal audit reviews are carried out to identify any area of improvement, besides compliance with internal control best practices, guidelines and objectives.
+It is also to promote efficiency and accountability for the Group. - As part of the performance monitoring process, management information in the form of forecasts and quarterly management accounts and reports are provided to the Board for review and approval.